Social Capitalists: Raising A Reader

 Since 2001, Raising A Reader has filled a critical niche in the spectrum of national early literacy programs, providing a low-cost, scalable method for communities to foster read-aloud routines in the homes of low-income families.
-Today, Raising A Reader is serving nearly 100,000 children annually across 30 states and 130 communities.
+Today, Raising A Reader is serving over 100,000 children annually across 32 states and 150 communities.

-Each week, children in the Raising A Reader program bring home a sturdy red bag filled with four high-quality, developmentally-appropriate, multi-cultural children's books.
+Each week, every child in the Raising A Reader program brings home a sturdy red bag filled with four high-quality, developmentally-appropriate, multi-cultural children’s books.
 Over several months, they are exposed to a wide range of stories, providing them with both a mirror reflecting their own world and a window to the world beyond.
-Through initial training and ongoing support, parents learn how to engage their children in storytelling with picture books--even if they themselves struggle with reading.
+Through initial training and ongoing support, parents learn how to engage their children in storytelling with picture books—even if they themselves struggle with reading.
 The program includes an introduction to the local public library, setting up families for a lifetime of book enjoyment.

 Raising A Reader is cost-effective because the bags and books remain the property of the agency delivering the program and can be used year after year.
 The average cost per child served over a five-year period is less than $35.

 Theory of Change: The Raising a Reader theory of change involves five anchor behaviors that lead to the desired outcomes of family bonding, early brain development and school readiness.

 - Children drive the process and the red book bags and books become a favorite toy;

 - Program professionals learn how to train parents in interactive read-aloud strategies and early brain development;